Don Mattingly: New York Yankees (1982–1995)

 In June 1987, Mattingly reportedly injured his back during some clubhouse horseplay with pitcher Bob Shirley, though both denied this.
 Nevertheless, he finished with a .327 batting average, 30 home runs, and 115 RBIs, his fourth straight year with at least 110 RBIs.
 Between 1985 and 1987, Mattingly hit 96 home runs with just 114 strikeouts.

-Mattingly hit 18 home runs and recorded 88 RBIs in 1988, but still was in the top 10 in the league in batting average at a .311 average.
+Mattingly hit 18 home runs and recorded 88 RBIs in 1988, but still was in the top 10 in the league in batting average with a .311 mark, and scored a career-high five runs in a 15-3 win over the Rangers on April 30.
 He rebounded in 1989 to 113 RBIs, but his average dipped to .303.
-Mattingly's five runs scored on April 30, 1988, marked the 12th time it has been done by a Yankee.
+Mattingly's five runs in the win over Texas marked the 12th time it has been done by a Yankee.

 Mattingly's back problems flared up anew in 1990; after struggling with the bat, he had to go on the disabled list in July, only returning late in the season for an ineffective finish.
-His statistics line—a .256 average, five home runs, and 42 RBIs in almost 400 at-bats—came as a shock.
+His statistics line—a .256 average, five home runs, and 42 RBIs in almost 400 at bats—came as a shock.
 Mattingly underwent extensive therapy in the offseason, but his hitting ability was never quite the same.
 Though he averaged .290 over his final five seasons, he became more of a slap hitter, hitting just 53 home runs over that time.
 He did see a brief resurgence in power in 1993, hitting 17 home runs and driving in 86 runs in 134 games, as the Yankees finished second in the division behind Toronto.
 In the strike-shortened 1994 season, he posted a .304 average, the first time since 1989 that he hit over .300.
 Mattingly's defense remained stellar, but he was not always physically able to play.

-Mattingly made his major-league debut in 1982, the year after the Yankees lost the World Series.
+Mattingly made his major league debut in 1982, the year after the Yankees lost the World Series.
 The team did not reach the postseason in any of Mattingly's first 13 years, although they arguably would have made the playoffs in 1994, when the players' strike ended the season prematurely with the Yankees having the best record in the American League.

 In 1995, Mattingly finally reached the playoffs when the Yankees won the AL wild card on the next-to-last day of the season.
-In the only postseason series of his career, facing the Seattle Mariners, Mattingly batted .417 with six RBIs and a memorable go-ahead home run in game two, his final game at Yankee Stadium.
-In the final game of the series (and of his career), Mattingly again broke a tie with a two-run double.
-The New York bullpen faltered and Seattle won in the 11th inning of the decisive game five.
+In the only AL Division Series, the only postseason series of his career, facing the Seattle Mariners, Mattingly batted .417 with six RBIs and a memorable go-ahead home run in Game 2, his final game at Yankee Stadium.
+In the final game of the series (and of his career), Mattingly again broke a tie with a two-run double, but the New York bullpen faltered, and Seattle won in the 11th inning of the decisive Game 5.